20 Mystical Temples In Yogyakarta (+fun facts)

 Sambisari temple is an exact copy of the Kedulan temple.

-Reason to visit: It is way less busy and crowded than more popular temples, an opportunity for good pictures!
+Reason to visit: It is way less crowded than more popular temples, an opportunity for good pictures or quiet admiration.

 The kala’s head on top of the temple resembles the Hindu creature Barong, hence the name of the temple.